 Over the last 100 years, the DCA has been guided by 40 different volunteer Presidents, whose wisdom and foresight has proven invaluable.

-The DCA has been enriching the Darien community for nearly 95 years with stimulating programs, lectures and classes, philanthropy including scholarships for Darien High School graduates, our volunteer-run Thrift Shop on the Post Road, and by providing a beautiful setting for private parties and special events.
+The DCA has been enriching the Darien community for 96 years with stimulating programs, lectures and classes, philanthropy including scholarships for Darien High School graduates, our volunteer-run Thrift Shop on the Post Road, and by providing a beautiful setting for private parties and special events.
 Working at the DCA provides the opportunity for enthusiastic and community-minded individuals to support this vital mission, in a small office setting within a lovely historic estate, set on eight acres of property.